-Public Sector Equality Duty 2.
-Advance equal opportunity between people who share a relevant protected characteristic and those who do not share it Performance Measure HSCP Outcome 5 Develop an engagement and participants plan (strategy) 5.1 .1 Delivery of a communication and engagement plan for PCIP supported by national messaging about 5.1a Planned event and engagment with service users to develop: • Website • Patient/service user information. changes in how we access Primary Care Services 5.1b Montoring diversity of membership of representatives groups engaging with PC, PCIP at locality level
+2. Advance equa al oppo re a re uality Duty ortunity between levant protected who do not share it Performance Measure HSCP Outcome 5 Develop an engagement and participants plan (strategy) 5.1 Delivery of a communication and engagement plan for PCIP supported by national messaging about 5.1a Planned event and engagment with service users to develop: • Website • Patient/service user information. changes in how we access Primary Care Services 5.1b Montoring diversity of membership of representatives groups engaging with PC, PCIP at locality level

-LICCD Outside (/ 1 Farralian harrana / 1 - De sudem se afermas e constituir HSCP Outcome 6 Protected 6.1 Equality Impact assessments 6.1a Regular performance monitoring reports to IJB characteristics and wider circumstances carried out on all new or revised plans, services 6.1b All EqIAs pubished on public facing site. that affect health and wellbeing are effectively and strategies presented to the IJB 6.1c 6 monthly reviews of EqIAs addressed in HSCP services 6.2 Review Equality impact assessment to ensure that significant inequalities are identified and appropate plans/actions put in place to mitigated its impacts.
+HSCP Outcome 6 Protected characteristics and wider circumstances 6.1 Equality Impact assessments 6.1a Regular performance monitoring reports to IJB carried out on all new or revised plans, services 6.1b All EqIAs pubished on public facing site. that affect health and wellbeing are effectively and strategies presented to the IJB 6.1c 6 monthly reviews of EqIAs addressed in HSCP services 6.2 Review Equality impact assessment to ensure that significant inequalities are identified and appropate plans/actions put in place to mitigated its impacts.
 6.2a Review Equalities action plan(s) 6.3 Work with wider HSCP Services to increase undertsanding fo the changes within in PC i.e. access to most appropriate HCW who may not be a Doctor to ensure and those who need access to expetise recive care the require.
 6.3a Evidence within the Local Outcome Improvement Plan which support changes in how we access services.
 6.4 Strengthen pathways and referrals to most relevant HCW.
 6.4a Provide muli-agency training to raise awareness of referral pathways and collate and analyse change in service access uptake to determine gaps and improvement plan.

-Public Sector Equality Duty 3.
-Foster Good relations between people who share a protected characteristic and those who do not Performance Measure HSCP Outcome 7 Positive attitudes and interactions with everyone, 7.1 Through our contracted services monitor participation 7.1a All contracts require to demonstrate the need to engage with protected characteristic groups. regardless of their characteristics, are increased among employees, service users and communities levels for people with different characteristics.
-7.1b Through monitoring of PCIP demonstrated change in patient profile supported by GP as the expert general medic.
+3. Foster Good rela- share a protected tions b uality Duty etween people who cteristic and those not Performance Measure HSCP Outcome 7 Positive attitudes and interactions with everyone, 7.1 Through our contracted services monitor participation 7.1a All contracts require to demonstrate the need to engage with protected characteristic groups. regardless of their characteristics, are increased among employees, service users and communities levels for people with different characteristics.
+7.1b Through monitoring of PCIP deostrate change in patient profile supported bey GP as the expert genral medic.